AutoReiv/kuberus/README.md

-# Kubeberus: Simplify Your Kubernetes RBAC Management
+# Kuberus: Simplify Your Kubernetes RBAC Management

-Kubeberus is the ultimate tool for managing your Kubernetes cluster's security with ease and precision.
+Kuberus is the ultimate tool for managing your Kubernetes cluster's security with ease and precision.
 It offers an intuitive interface that simplifies the complex world of Kubernetes RBAC making it ideal for both seasoned Kubernetes admins and newcomers alike.

 ## Features